PhE/docker-recipes/README.rst

 your project.
 The name of your project is the name of the folder containing the *bin* folder.
-Your project if git versioned.
+Your project must be a git repository.
 This script will run the container based on the image *$APP_NAME-$BRANCH*.

 .. code:: Bash